Last updated on October 10, 2022

 - In the interest of competitive diversity.

 The thing is, play design is hard.
-As seen recently with Oko, Thief of Crowns, one wrong stat can make a card absurdly powerful and there’s no way to patch or errata said mistake unlike in video games.
+As seen with Oko, Thief of Crowns, one wrong stat can make a card absurdly powerful and there’s no way to patch or errata said mistake unlike in video games.

 The cards need to go so they don’t end up overrunning the format.
 And sometimes newer strategies break older cards, so the older cards get banned while the newer cards still get sold.
-Honestly, I don’t see any correlation between new sets and wanting people to play with new cards, and profits and…

 But, seriously, we all make mistakes.
 And the banned and restricted articles are a great insight into why these cards are broken, and what they’ve done to their formats.
-Honestly, the day a new B&R article drops is like Christmas for some of us.
+Honestly, the day a new B&R article drops is like Black Friday for some of us.
 Especially when the metagame turns into what it’s become recently.
 I don’t even need to name the format.
 You know.

 Who Does the Banning?